oort-io/oort-io.github.io/index.md

   <div class="tile">
     <h2 class="post-title">What is Edge Computing?</h2>
     <p class="post-excerpt">Edge Computing has a broad range of definitions.
 The simple answer is anything outside the public cloud.
-Read our <a href="{{ site.url }}/what-is-edge-computing/">What is Edge Computing?</a> article for the full discussion.</p>
+Read our <a href="https://medium.com/@oort.io/what-is-edge-computing-4a056979f4a1">What is Edge Computing?</a> article for the full discussion.</p>
   </div><!-- /.tile -->

   <div class="tile">